To take this month’s ECG Challenge Quiz, click below. Then scroll down to review the quiz discussion.

 Where:

-1 =time at depolarization of SA node
+• 1 = time at depolarization of SA node

-2 =time at depolarization of AV node
+• 2 = time at depolarization of AV node

-The resultant electrical signal is as follows:
+The resultant electrical signal on the ECG Rhythm is as follows:

-P = Depolarization of the Atria
+• P = Depolarization of the Atria

-QRS = Depolarization of the Ventricles
+• QRS = Depolarization of the Ventricles

-T = Repolarization of the Ventricles
+• T = Repolarization of the Ventricles

-Note: The depolarization of the SA node (at 1) and the AV node (at 2) produce only a tiny voltage and will not be visible on the standard rhythm strip.
+Important Note: The depolarization of the SA node (at 1) and the AV node (at 2) produce only a tiny voltage and will not be visible on the standard rhythm strip.

 The heart is composed of two basic tissue types:

-Tissue 1.
+1. Tissue #1.
 The myocardium (muscle).

-Tissue 2.
+2. Tissue #2.
 The special electrical conduction system*.

-by an external stimulus.
-This stimulus is usually the adjacent Purkinje Cell or an adjacent myocardial
+Tissue 1.
+The myocardium does not possess automaticity and subsequently will not depolarize until stimulated by an external stimulus.
+This stimulus is usually the adjacent Purkinje Cell or an adjacent myocardial cell in the active process of depolarizing.

 Tissue 2.
 The special electrical conduction system has two important unique properties:

-a) It possesses automaticity, i.e., it will spontaneously depolarize and repolarize without an external
+• a) It possesses automaticity, i.e., it will spontaneously depolarize and repolarize without an external

 stimulus.

-b) It conducts the electrical signal very rapidly as compared to other tissues.
+• b) It conducts the electrical signal very rapidly as compared to other tissues.

-Tissues with Automaticity:
+Tissues with Automaticity include:

-- SA Node (60-100 bpm)
+• SA Node, aka SinoAtrial Node (60-100 bpm)

-- Internodal Pathway (Atria; 60-80 bpm)
+• Internodal Pathway (Atria; 60-80 bpm)

-- AV Junction Node (40-60 bpm)
+• AV Junction Node (40-60 bpm)

-- Bundle of HIS (& all branches; 40-60 bpm)
+• Bundle of HIS (& all branches; 40-60 bpm)

-- Purkinje Cells (20-40 bpm)
+• Purkinje Cells (20-40 bpm)

 Important properties of Automaticity Tissues:

-The automaticity tissue of the heart is designed to provide an automatic electrical stimulus to ultimately depolarize
+The automaticity tissue of the heart is designed to provide an automatic electrical stimulus to ultimately depolarize the myocardial tissue.
+The system is designed with a built-in demand backup as its fail-safe mechanism.
+The design function is as follows:

-If normal Sino-Atrial Node function…
+• If normal Sino-Atrial Node function…

 SA Node discharges at a rate of 60-100 bpm.
 This signal will suppress all the other automaticity tissues.

-If the SA Node fails…
+• If the SA Node fails…

 The next in line automaticity tissue takes over as follows: